igniterealtime/openfire-galene-plugin/README.md

 ### Enable MUC (Groupchat) Support
 If this option is not enabled, Galene will only use a single parent group called *public*.
 Subgroups will be enabled and all participants will have *operator* privileges.
 They can publish media streams and manage the meeting.
 See Galene documentation for full details.
 Both anonymous and  authenticated XMPP sessions can join a public group and all subgroups.

 To join a public subgroup called my-meeting, with the galene web client, use https://your-openfire-server:7443/group/public/my-meeting.
+Enter any meeting alias name as username and ignore password.

 If this option is enabled, then Galene SFU becomes integrated with Openfire.
 Openfire MUC group-chat rooms can be used as Galene groups in addition to the default public group.
-Authentication is enabled and only authenticated XMPP sessions can join a Galene group subject to the room configuration.
-For example, member only MUC rooms will disable allow-anonymous in Galene and only room member xmpp sessions will be allowed to join the Galene group.

-In this mode, users will require XMPP credentials (username/password) to join an Openfire MUC groupchat room.
+Authentication is enabled and only authenticated XMPP users can join a Galene group subject to the room configuration.
+For example, member only MUC rooms will disable allow-anonymous in Galene and only room members will be allowed to join the Galene group.
+Users will require XMPP credentials (username/password) to join a meeting with the same names as a an Openfire MUC groupchat room.
 See Pade client or the Galene plugin for ConverseJS for more details.

+To join an Openfire MUC group-chat room called my-room-meeting, with the galene web client, use https://your-openfire-server:7443/group/my-room-meeting.
+Enter the XMPP username and password to authenticate.

 Once a user has joined with at least presenter permissions, they can invite an external user with an invitation token.